zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

  	![](images/200/i26.png)

-- Double click on the `GGCS_SSH` shortcut on the desktop and open a GGCS SSH terminal window:
+- Double click on the `DBCS_SSH` shortcut on the desktop and open a DBCS SSH terminal window:

  	![](images/200/i26.1.png)